jdq22/code-for-good/README.md

 The minimum score a writer can get is 1, with a maximum of 5.

 We wanted to use the Stanford Part-Of-Speech Tagger but didn't have enough time to finish implementing it.
+In the future, the parser would also be able to tell the difference between a writer's opinions and examples.
+The higher scored emails tend to elaborate more, saying "I think" and then "because."
+The parser should somehow remember what was discussed in the past to detect longstanding themes of discussion.
+What is the mentee interested in?
+What keeps him more engaged?
+How does the mentor keep engaging the mentee?
+Are there certain topics that are more engaging?

 ## Scorer Class Architecture

 ## Application Program Interface

 ## Database Design

+Below you'll find the sql statements to recreate our database.
+We decided on MySQL because it's what we're most familiar with.
+The database mainly stores scores tied to a user and curriculum.
+Because there are fewer curriculums than emails, we only provided the support for curriculum storage.

     CREATE TABLE `Curriculum` ( // Typo corrected here but not in the API `C_id` int(11) unsigned NOT NULL AUTO_INCREMENT,
       `C_text` varchar(10000) NOT NULL,